getmanfred/contracts/README.md

 We also have clauses to manage the entire hiring process.
 We draft all clauses based on our very own 'candidate-centric' model.

+## The Fee

+Some people asked us why we didn't include a explicit fee in the contract templates.
+The answer is very simple: because they are templates.

+These contract templates can be used by everyone, and everybody can decide which fee they want to charge.
+Nowadays, we charge 10% for both candidates and companies but the recruiting standard fee is around 15-20% or even 30%.
+It depends on the market and profiles.

 ## Things to be Done

 * 2.0 English translation of contracts for Spain jurisdiction